TylerRobichaux/TylerRobichaux.github.io/_posts/2020-5-27-League-of-Legends-Blue-VS-Red.md

 This definitely seems to be telling a story.
 With a neutral objective lead Blue team wins more often.
 However, what this graph doesnt show is that Red team obtains the first dragon 9.4% more often than Blue.
 So I think what this says is that Red team has an inate advatage when it comes to taking the first dragon.
 The games when blue does manage to get the dragon, it is likly that they already had a lead of some kind that enabled them to take the first dragon.
-Sadly though, I have run out of time and my project is due.
-I will have to perhaps explore this further.
+This is somthing I would have liked to dig into if I had more time.

-here are 2 bonus graphs I made.
+Here are 2 bonus graphs I made.
 I decided to convert them into the scatter plot seen above.
 ![RedTeam](https://i.imgur.com/qbnFyVL.png){: .mx-auto.d-block :}
 ![RedTeam](https://i.imgur.com/75vjx6B.png){: .mx-auto.d-block :}